Judge: Pennsylvania's pandemic restrictions unconstitutional

 U.S. District Judge William Stickman IV, who was appointed by President Donald Trump, sided with plaintiffs that included hair salons, drive-in movie theaters, a farmer's market vendor, a horse trainer and several Republican officeholders in their lawsuit against Wolf, a Democrat, and his health secretary.

-The Wolf administration's pandemic policies have been overreaching, arbitrary and violated citizens' constitutional rights, Stickman wrote in his ruling.
+The Wolf administration's pandemic policies have been overreaching and arbitrary and violated citizens' constitutional rights, Stickman wrote in his ruling.

 Courts had consistently rejected challenges to Wolf's power to order businesses to close during the pandemic, and many other governors, Republican and Democrat, undertook similar measures as the virus spread across the country.

-Wolf has since lifted many of the restrictions, allowing businesses to reopen and canceling a statewide stay-at-home order.
+Wolf has since eased many of the restrictions, allowing businesses to reopen and canceling a statewide stay-at-home order.

 But over the summer, his administration imposed a new round of statewide pandemic restrictions on bars, restaurants and larger indoor gatherings in response to rising infection rates in some virus hot spots.
-The state has also imposed a gathering limit of more than 25 people for events held indoors and more than 250 people for those held outside.
+The state has been enforcing a gathering limit of more than 25 people for events held indoors and more than 250 people for those held outside.
+It has also been restricting occupancy at most businesses to 75% capacity, and 50% at theaters, gyms, salons and malls.

+Some counties, like Allegheny and Philadelphia, have their own pandemic restrictions.
+King said Monday he thinks the judge's ruling invalidates those, as well.

+The lawsuit did not challenge the Wolf administration's order requiring people to wear masks in public.

 Pennsylvania has reported that more than 145,000 people statewide have contracted the virus since the beginning of the pandemic.
 More than 7,800 people have died.